solo-fsw/opensesame3_plugin_markers/readme.md

     ![markers_init](/share/opensesame_plugins/markers_os3_init/markers_os3_init_large.png)
     ![markers_send](/share/opensesame_plugins/markers_os3_send/markers_os3_send_large.png)

+### Troubleshooting:
+**Git not found:** If you receive the following error when trying to install the markers plugin: `ERROR: Cannot find command 'git' - do you have 'git' installed and in your PATH?`:
+- Make sure you have Git installed, see https://git-scm.com/downloads
+- When you have Git installed, it may be necessary to add Git to your path.
+To do so, in OpenSesame run from the Console:
+    - `import os`
+    - `os.environ["PATH"] += os.pathsep + r"<PATH TO GIT>"` where `<PATH TO GIT>` is the path to the Git application.
+Usually, when Git is installed system wide, Git is located in Program Files.
+In this case, type `os.environ["PATH"] += os.pathsep + r"C:\Program Files\Git\cmd"`
+- Then, try installing the markers plugin again.

 ## How to use
 Help and instructions on how to use the plugin can be found [here](/share/opensesame_plugins/markers_os3_init/markers_os3_init.md) and in OpenSesame it can be found after inserting a markers item in your experiment by clicking on the blue questionmark in the upper right corner of the markers item tab. ![image](https://user-images.githubusercontent.com/56065641/217841460-634aee68-7b98-4154-8275-ac75337788e7.png).